 Should Every Business Opt For A Responsive Website?

 So far, we looked at the importance of responsive web design for online businesses.
 Sure, many things depend on responsive web design but is it this important for every type of business?
 Actually, No!
 It is dependent on the project at hand.

 In 2017, I developed an in-house portal for raising IT tickets during my stint with a large Indian enterprise.
 The portal was only accessible via Internet Explorer.
 With these requirements, there is no point in doing extra work for responsiveness.

 When we have a limited audience and specific requirements, responsive web design can become an expensive task.
 You do it, or you don’t; it wouldn’t matter.
-In such cases, refrain from responsive testing and cross browser testing.
+In such cases, refrain from responsive test and cross browser testing.
 These are some rare cases that ideally occur when you are developing an in-house website.

 Alternatives To Responsive Web Design

 Responsive design development is straightforward.
 In some cases, you may want to consider alternatives to responsive web design.
 A particular case is when working with lightning web components, you might use separate templates.